EdgeApp/airbitz-android-gui/README.md

     will pop up a window in which you can select what to run it on.
 If you have devices plugged in via USB they will show up here, if not you can create an emulator from the popup but I would recommend not doing this if possible as it takes forever to load, and is slow and difficult to interact with.
 Running on a physical Android device is much better.

+11. To build an updated Airbitz Wallet Core